 - Distended abdomen

-- Severe skin reactions such as swelling, redness or itching, or surgical incisions that appear open
+- Severe skin reactions such as facial swelling, or surgical incisions that appear open

-- Bite wounds, unexplained wounds, chemical or thermal burns
+- Bite wounds, wounds of unknown origin, chemical or thermal burns

 - Eye injuries